How to Buy An Investment Property in New York City

 Not necessarily.

-It is definitely something to consider in your total cost calculations, but in the case of a $1 million price tag, the tax ($10,000) is only one percent of the total cost.
+It is something to consider in your total cost calculations, but for a $1 million price tag, the tax ($10,000) is only one percent of the total cost.

-If the yield on an apartment with a mansion tax will be better due to low monthlies, this property is certainly one to consider.
+This property is worth considering if the yield on an apartment with a mansion tax will be better due to low monthlies.

 Though a mortgage generally goes down, costs for maintenance tend to go up.

-If you’ve invested in a beautiful historic building on 5th ave, for instance, your monthlies could be around $2000 a month or higher, leading to a substantial expense over time.
+If you’ve invested in a beautiful historic building on 5th Avenue, your monthly expenses could be around $2000 or higher, leading to a substantial cost over time.

-It might be better to spend more money on an apartment with lower monthly expenses than vice versa.
+Spending more money on an apartment with lower monthly expenses might be better than vice versa.

 Think about the worst-case scenarios for your New York City property--are you in a flood zone like the Rockaways?